 - The team of international professors teaching in the Masters are mostly members of Sciences Po's department of economics.

 This program is taught in English and requires command of the English language in addition to quantitative skills.

-Structure of the 2016-2017 program
+Structure of the programme

 The first year of the program is designed to provide students with technical skills in microeconomics, macroeconomics and econometrics.
 Certain elective courses are offered in other fields such as political science.

 The second year includes more elective courses, allowing students to specialize in their area of interest.
 The last semester is primarily devoted to writing a research paper under the supervision of a member of the department of economics.